 Total TimePrep: 20 min. + chilling Bake: 20 min.

 - 1 cup sugar

 - Beat eggs in bowl until very light.
 Add sugar gradually, beating to blend.
 Slowly add melted butter, then whipped cream and nutmeg.
 Mix in flour.
 (Dough will be consistency of cookie dough.)
 Chill dough thoroughly.

-- Preheat krumkake plates over medium heat for about 10 minutes or until a drop of water "dances" when dropped on plates.
-Brush plates with sweet butter; place 1 slightly rounded tablespoon dough in center of lower plate; close iron and press handles together.
-If excess dough comes out sides, remove with table knife.
+- Preheat krumkake plates over medium heat for about 10 minutes or until a drop of water "dances" when dropped onto plates.
+Brush plates with sweet butter; place 1 tablespoon dough in center of lower plate.
+Close iron and press handles together.
+If excess dough comes out sides, remove with a table knife.

-- Fill cooled cones with sweetened whipped cream if desired.
+- If desired, fill cooled cones with sweetened whipped cream.
 Serve immediately.
-Yield: about 3 dozen krumkake.

 Nutrition Facts1 krumkake: 81 calories, 4g fat (3g saturated fat), 26mg cholesterol, 7mg sodium, 10g carbohydrate (6g sugars, 0 fiber), 1g protein.

 Excellent!
 I also add cardamom instead of nutmeg.

 This sounds a lot like my recipe except I add cardamom inside of nutmeg.
 My grown children demand this for Christimas.Good recipe!